APPLICATIONS ARE CLOSED FOR 2021

 - Letters of recommendation

 The application materials should be sent by email to Brittany Kelly email@example.com by the deadline.
-The selections will be made and awards announced by June 1, 2020.
+The selections have made and the awardies have been notified.
 Though the start date of the fellowship is negotiable; projects should start as soon as mutual agreeably.